 We interrupt our Home for the Holidays … Gluten-Free Style event for just a moment here at gfe …

 This gluten-free, dairy-free Cinnamon Swirl Coffee Cake is one of those “necessity is the mother of invention” type recipes.
 One simple substitution and some tiny tweaks and one ends up with a marvelous new recipe!
-In that way, today’s recipe is much like my Magic Oat Bars that Shannon of Enjoying Gluten Free talks about on her new blog here.
-(Welcome to our gluten-free blogging world, Shannon!).
-In case of the Magic Oat Bars, I decided to substitute oats for graham crackers because gluten-free graham crackers are not something I keep on hand (or have even ever eaten that I recall).
+In that way, today’s recipe is much like my Magic Oat Bars.
+In the case of the Magic Oat Bars, I decided to substitute oats for graham crackers because gluten-free graham crackers are not something I keep on hand (or have even ever eaten that I recall).
 With this Coffee Cake, I originally set out to make my Perfect Pound Cake, but had run out of granulated sugar.
 I use granulated sugar so rarely these days, but it turned out that I was also out of coconut palm sugar (my fallback sweetener of late).
 So I decided to use brown sugar, but a lesser amount, to create a coffee cake.
 I also sprinkled a cinnamon-sugar mixture (which I do keep on hand) in my loaf pans and a little more on my loaves before I baked them.
 The resulting Coffee Cake was wonderful!
 It definitely had a Coffee Cake texture and flavor.
 In fact, it reminded me of the Amish Friendship Bread from my gluten-full days, but it contained neither yeast nor vanilla pudding, both of which Friendship Bread typically require.

 The second time I made this coffee cake, I also went for a cinnamon swirl effect.
 The cinnamon-sugar mixture swirled throughout the cake made the coffee cake even more delicious.
 It did take away a little from the Friendship Bread effect—that sort of dense middle that looks like it might need to cook a bit longer (but doesn’t)—but the cinnamon-sugar “infusion” effect is lovely in both taste and appearance.
 This coffee cake also has a few little air pockets, which just add to this coffee cake’s charm and homemade “artisan” effect in my opinion.